ansys/pyacp/doc/source/user_guide/compatibility.rst

 .. important::

-  For the 2024R2, 2025R1, and 2025R2 release, it is strongly recommended to use the Service Pack versions 2024R2 SP5, 2025R1 SP4, and 2025R2 SP3 or newer, respectively.
+  For releases 2024 R2, 2025 R1, and 2025 R2, it is strongly recommended that you use
+  Service Pack versions 2024 R2 SP5, 2025 R1 SP4, and 2025 R2 SP3 or newer, respectively.
+  In these versions, the gRPC server now restricts connections to only the user who launched the gRPC server on the local machine (127.0.0.1) by default.

-  Older versions of each release support only the INSECURE transport mode, which is not recommended for production use.
+  Older versions of each release only support the INSECURE transport mode, which is not recommended because there is no encryption or authentication.

 Added in 2025R2
 ~~~~~~~~~~~~~~~